 Honesty, Integrity, & Conduct

-This link is to a more comprehensive document on academic honesty, cheating, and plagiarism.
-You are expected to read that page, and you will be held accountable for its contents!
+This link is to a comprehensive document on academic honesty, cheating, and plagiarism: document.
+You are expected to read that page and adhere to what is stated there.

 Courtesy in Class and Elsewhere

 Being polite never went out of style.
 If you act with consideration it will enhance your image and help you get along with others.
 This is a professional environment, and we request that you act accordingly.
 This includes: